rborges89/react-slots-tools/README.md

 yarn add @burning89/react-slots-tools
 ```

-### Why Not Just Use Props?

-First it should be clear that this library does not restrict the use of render props.
-The problem with render
-props is that they reduce composability, with react-slots-tools your components will have a more natural appearance
-or similar to the DOM syntax and you will also be able to pass parameters from the parent slot to the child slot.

-`react-slots-tools` allows you to customize slots in your components more semantically and improves composability
+`react-slots-tools` customize slots in your components more semantically and improves composability

 - Lightweight
 - Composability with ease